lbain/lucybain/source/blog/2014/09-29-explaination-of-this.md

 **`this` is the context the code is running in**

 However, the context seems to change a lot, and I find it rather confusing.
-So I signed upf for an [email series](http://derickbailey.com/email-courses/masteringthis/) on how `this` can change.
+So I signed up for an [email series](http://derickbailey.com/email-courses/masteringthis/) on how `this` can change.
 Here’s a sweeping overview of that series:

 * `this` refers to the window